iver56/cross-adaptive-audio/effects/readme.txt

+Warning: this documentation is out of sync with implementation as of 2016-10-21

 Each effect has a name, for example "dist_lpf".
 For each effect there should be two files: one csound template file and one file that describes the parameters of the effect.
 They should be named like this, respectively: